justanotheratom/justanotheratom.github.io/_posts/2022-08-04-creating-llc.md

 Below are the Services that I considered:

 -   Stripe Atlas
 -   LegalZoom

 -   Clerky

 -   IncFile

--   Collective Hub

 -   NorthWest Registered Agent

+-   Stripe Atlas - Only files in Delaware.

+-   Collective Hub - Only handles S-Corp.

-Decision: I am proceeding with using “” for creating my LLC.
+Decision: I am proceeding with using IncFile because it is free.
+I will have to file separately to get an IRS TIN, and a Washington State Business License.

+These are the action items after LLC Formation:

+1. Get an IRS TIN.

+2. Get a Washington Business License.

+3. Get a Business Bank Account.

+4. Get a Virtual Phone Number.

+5. Get an Email account.

 I am going to figure out these open questions later:

 1. How to do bookkeeping?